Testing the identification of causal effects in observational data: Testing Identification

-In particular when the set of covariates $X$ is large (i.e.\ high dimensional), one might estimate $\mu(Z,D,X)$ and $p(D,X)$ by machine learning (ML) algorithms, in order to control for important confounders in a data-driven way (rather than controlling for them by some ad-hoc rule which may introduce pre-testing issues).
-This approach is known as double machine learning (DML) and is typically combined with so-called cross-fitting.
-The latter consists of estimating the models for the nuisance parameters on the one hand and the score function on the other hand in non-overlapping subsets of the data, with the roles of the subsets for the estimation steps being sequentially swapped.
+Here, $\phi(D,X)$ is the efficient (and Neyman-orthogonal) score function, into which $\mu(Z,D,X)$ and $p(D,X)$ enter as first-step or nuisance parameters.
+The sample analog of \eqref{drselobs} consistently estimates $\Delta$ if either the model for $\mu(Z,D,X)$ or for $p(D,X)$ is correctly specified, which is known as DR property.
+In particular when the set of covariates $X$ is large, one might estimate $\mu(Z,D,X)$ and $p(D,X)$ by machine learning (ML) algorithms, in order to control for important confounders in a data-driven way (rather than using an ad-hoc rule which may introduce pre-testing issues).
+This double machine learning (DML) approach is typically combined with cross-fitting, which consists of estimating the the nuisance parameter models and the score function in non-overlapping subsets of the data, with the roles of the subsets for the estimation steps being sequentially swapped.
 As no observation enters both estimation steps at the same time, cross-fitting avoids correlations between the estimation of the models of $\mu(Z,D,X)$ and $p(D,X)$ on the one hand and of the score function $\phi(D,X)$ on the other hand and thus, overfitting bias.
 Finally, taking the sample average of the estimated score function yields an estimate of $\Delta$, in analogy to the population average in \eqref{drselobs}.
-Under specific regularity conditions, e.g.\ the ML-based estimators of $\mu(Z,D,X)$ and $p(D,X)$ converge to the respective true models with a rate of at least $n^{1/4}$, DML is root-$n$-consistent, see the discussion in \citet{Chetal2018}.
+Under specific regularity conditions, e.g.\ the convergence rate of ML-based estimators of $\mu(Z,D,X)$ and $p(D,X)$ being faster than $n^{1/4}$, DML is root-$n$-consistent, see the discussion in \cite{doubleML}.